arob5/arob5.github.io/_posts/2024-11-26-nonlinear-LS.md

 Working with the Hessian here can be difficult in certain settings; note in (5) that computing the Hessian of $J$ requires computing the Hessian of
 $\mathcal{G}$ for each output dimension.
-Since $\mathcal{G}$ can be a very complicated and computationally function, this presents challenges.
+Since $\mathcal{G}$ can be a very complicated and computationally-expensive function, this presents challenges.
 The below methods maintain the spirit of the Newton update (8), but replace the Hessian with something that is easier to compute.

 ## Gauss-Newton
 We introduce the Gauss-Newton update from two different perspectives.
 The